The pH of Quinine Water: Exploring the Basicity and Composition

 3. Natural Remedies: Substances like lemon juice or apple cider vinegar can be used to adjust the pH of water or other beverages, providing a natural alternative to quinine water.

-See also The pH of KNO2 in Water
+See also The pH of Formation Water: Crucial Considerations in the Oil and Gas Industry

 Conclusion